How to fix frozen Mac

 How do I unfreeze my MacBook Pro with the touch bar?

+To unfreeze your MacBook Pro with the touch bar, press and hold it until the screen goes dark to turn off your laptop, then turn it back on as usual.
 On MacBooks with a touch bar, Touch ID acts as a power button.
-Press and hold it until the screen goes dark to turn off your laptop, then turn it back on as usual.

 250+ apps for $9.99